Use space to open navigation items

 Is it mandatory to display the signage?

-Are there specific areas where the signage needs to be displayed?
+Are there specific areas where the signage should be displayed?